mitchellh/terraform-provider-multispace/README.md

   * Only create if there is state, otherwise, assume initialization is done.
     This will allow this provider to be adopted into existing workspace trees more easily.

-  * Option per resource to wait for a manual plan confirmation.
-This makes this safer to run.

 ## Developing the Provider